mutasDev/NatLangCodeGen/README.md

 ## JSON Formats
 # Input Format of Multi Prompts
 The Multiprompt Feature creates completions via the GPT-3 model.
 It was used to create code snippets from natural language descriptions.
-The iinput json files should contain the following information:
+The input json files should contain the following information:
-        +
+        + *text* : the natural language description of the code to be generated
+        + *language* : the programming language the code should be generated in (currently supported: Java, C, Python, C++, Javascript)
+        + *name* (optional) : name of the file to be generated

 # Output Format of Scenario Translation
 The Scenario Translation Feature creates completions via the Codex model.
 It was used to natural language descriptions from code snippets.